Anchorsify/Anchorsify.github.io/_pages/Equipment.md

 A more powerful version of the regular exploding tags, not given to genin because experience has shown, time and again, that genin really can't be trusted with high-end explosives.
 Chuunin, however, are more responsible--at least, in theory.

 Therefore, they get to play with the big explosions!
-Type 2 tags function identically to regular exploding tags more regards, though the deal 7d20.open(10) damage and have an Area of 30.
+Type 2 tags function identically to regular exploding tags more regards, though the deal 7d20.open(10) damage and have an Area of 30, and are considered C-rank General Ninjutsu, with a +7 bonus to the user's Ninjutsu Accuracy.
 Additionally, they deal double damage to inanimate objects (such as walls, but not including jutsu-based defenses).

 #### Jounin
 ##### Hand Guards